SeanFxyz/assembler_exemplar/docs/programming.md

 ## Singletons

-In the Godot Engine, singletons are Nodes which have one instance that is gloabally accessible from all scripts.
+In the Godot Engine, singletons are Nodes which have one instance that is globally accessible from all scripts.
 They are good for holding data or code that needs to persist between scenes or simply needs to be accessible to various parts of the program.